Total cost of ownership solutions for transformers.

 Beyond the individual transformer performance, there are broader organizational operational efficiencies to be gained when transformers are viewed from a total cost of ownership perspective.
 Additional cost savings could include:

-- With FR3 fluid’s high temperature capability, new transformers can be designed smaller using up to 15% less fluid and up to 3% less construction materials (copper, steel and/or aluminum, insulation material, etc.), supporting the sustainable supply chain initiatives.
+- With natural ester fluid’s high temperature capability, new transformers can be designed smaller using up to 15% less fluid and up to 3% less construction materials (copper, steel and/or aluminum, insulation material, etc.), supporting the sustainable supply chain initiatives.

-- Eliminate costly fire mitigation, deluge systems and fire walls as FR3 fluid is a FM Approved, UL classified less flammable fluid.
+- Eliminate costly fire mitigation, deluge systems and fire walls as natural ester fluid is an FM Approved, UL classified less flammable fluid.
 Furthermore, these transformers can be placed closer to buildings saving precious real estate.

 - Simplify spill containment systems such as earthen berms versus expensive cement systems.
-Also, spill clean-up can be less intrusive with bio-remediation given FR3 fluid is ultimately biodegradable.
+Also, spill clean-up can be less intrusive with bio-remediation given natural ester oil is ultimately biodegradable.

-- Reduce transformer inventory by using the base load through the upper load capacity of FR3 fluid-filled transformers on dual-rated designs (e.g. a single 65/85AWR design may enable application at 100 through 125 kVA applications).
+- Reduce transformer inventory by using the base load through the upper load capacity of natural ester fluid-filled transformers on dual-rated designs (e.g. a single 65/85AWR design may enable application at 100 through 125 kVA applications).
 This unit flexibility may enable design consolidation and improved inventory management.

 There are many nuances to evaluating total cost of ownership and each organization is different.
-We believe there are a number of ways FR3 fluid can impact your transformer performance and bottom line.
+We believe there are a number of ways natural ester oils can impact your transformer performance and bottom line.

-What value could FR3 fluid offer your organisation?
+What value could natural ester fluid offer your organisation?
 Contact our team to help you incorporate these cost-saving, performance-enhancing solutions into your grid.